Data Protected - New Zealand

 Notice of breach laws

 The Privacy Act introduced mandatory reporting of data breaches requirements under which an agency must notify the Privacy Commissioner and the affected individual(s) as soon as practicable after becoming aware of a notifiable privacy breach.
+It has further clarified that, unless there are extenuating circumstances, that notification should take place within 72 hours of an agency becoming aware of the breach.
 A notifiable privacy breach is a privacy breach that it is reasonable to believe has caused serious harm to an affected individual or is likely to do so.

 In determining whether a breach has caused serious harm, agencies must consider: (i) any action(s) taken by the agency to reduce the risk of harm following the breach; (ii) whether the personal information is sensitive in nature (e.g. health records); (iii) the nature of the harm that may be caused to affected individuals; (iv) the person or body that has obtained or may obtain the personal information as a result of the breach (if known); (v) whether the personal information is protected by a security measure; and (vi) any other relevant matters.